Is This Top-Rated Serum Miracle Grow For Lashes? An Investigation

-I know plenty of people will claim to have paltry eyelashes but I genuinely do.
+I know plenty of people will claim to have paltry eyelashes, but I genuinely do.
 Not only are my lashes short and stick-straight (common for many AAPI folks), but I underwent invasive eye surgery as a teen to correct lazy eyes.
 When I awoke, I had discovered that the surgeon trimmed off all my lashes during the procedure.
 Can you imagine waking up from surgery without any lashes?
 Not only did it take years before they looked somewhat “normal” again, but I also swear my lashes were never the same after that.

 Even though I’ve dealt with sparse lashes all my life, I’ve never gone as far as to use falsies, extensions, or a growth serum — mostly because my eyes are so sensitive and prone to infection.
 But, when the cruelty-free Australian beauty brand Bondi Lash Lab appeared on my radar this year, I felt compelled to test-drive its top-rated Lash & Brow Growth Serum.
 It’s already become a cult beauty pick from Down Under, and it’s now making its way through the U.S. market.